supermaxiste/EnvironmentalStressPolyploidEvolution/ARPEGGIO_analyses/README.md

 Here you will find 24 folders for all 24 comparisons ran with ARPEGGIO to compare DNA methylation patterns together with a summary on data quality.
 To navigate the folders use the following legend:

- - `HOT` and `COLD` refer to the two conditions in which plants were grown
+ - `MILD` and `STRESS` refer to the two conditions in which plants were grown

  - `1`, `4` and `5` represent the generation of a given group of plants